zendesk/samson/plugins/kubernetes/README.md

 To deploy the same repository multiple times, create separate projects and then set `metadata.annotations.samson/override_project_label: "true"`, samson will then override the `project` labels and keep deployments/services unique.

-### Building multiple Dockerfiles

- - Add `samson/dockerfile: Dockerfile.foobar` to the container configuration (same level as `image`) to use a different Dockerfile

-### Using multiple external images

- - Set the projects `Docker images built externally`
- - Create images via the `POST /builds.json` with a `image_name` that matches the  base name of the `image` attribute of the containers
- - All containers (including init containers) must have a matching build

 ### Service updates